 Entertainingly Wrong: Human!Pinkie Pie initially suspects that Twilight Sparkle is hiding something... namely, that she has psychic powers.

-Even Evil Has Standards: Sunset has Snips and Snails kidnap Spike to get Twilight's attention, then immediately releases him when the chase leads to her.
-She never would have hurt Spike, it just seemed the most expedient method to get Twilight to meet her.
+Even Evil Has Standards: Sunset admits this after she has Snips and Snails kidnap Spike to get Twilight's attention, then immediately releases him when the chase leads to her.
+She never intended to do anything, it just seemed the most expedient method to get Twilight to meet her.

 Fatal Flaw: Sunset Shimmer's is Greed and Pride.
 When she was still Celestia's star pupil, things weren't progressing as quickly as she wanted them to, so she became bitter and angry.
 She eventually found the magic mirror and disappeared from Equestria.
 On the other side, she established herself as the Alpha Bitch of the school.
 Not content with controlling the school, she stole Twilight's crown so she could amass an army of brainwashed teenagers with which to take over Equestria.